 How Do Google Local Service Ads Work?

-Google Local Service Ads are managed through Google’s paid search platform that includes Adwords and Adwords Express, but with several major differences.
+Google Local Service Ads are managed through Google’s paid search platform that includes Google Ads and Google Ads Express, but with several major differences.

 The starting point for users is the same.
 They need a plumber, handyman, or painter so so they go to Google and conduct a search.
 But the top of the search results page has a new section.